purcellconsult/Code-Cool-Stuff-With-Python/computer_graphics/Chapter_IV.md

 So we in essence create a screen with a black background and then use a for loop to iterate a predetermined amount of cycles.
 From there, we create the random colored circle, and then rotate the pen right 25 degrees.
 We can play with the angle rotation to see how much it effects the output.
 Also, if we wanted the circles to appear in a linear fashion instead of having them rotate then we can make a couple of adjustments.

-One, we don’t need to rotate the circle after each cycle, but instead we need to move it forward by a predetermined amount.
+One, we don't need to rotate the circle after each cycle, but instead we need to move it forward by a predetermined amount.
 If we want to start the drawing at the area located furthest to the left then we can get the width of the screen.
 Inside of the Screen module is a function called window_width that allows you to get the width of the screen.
 It’s important that we take the negative of that value and then store it in a variable.
 We want it to be negative because just like with the x-y Cartesian coordinate system the negative value denotes to the left on the coordinate system.
 To get the  _left most_  portion of the screen we can do something like the following:

     x = -(turtle.Screen().window_width())

-Then, after each iteration we can update the x value and then move the turtle pen to the new location using the `penup`, `pendown`, and `goto` methods.
+Then, after each iteration we can update the x value and then move the turtle pen to the new location using the penup, pendown, and goto methods.
 Below is the updated code snippet:

     import turtle
     from random_colors import get_random_color